 These claims are ongoing, so it is important to consult a lawyer if you experienced any harmful side effects from breast implants.
-Our product liability attorneys offer free consultations and are happy to speak to you to help determine if you may be entitled to compensation.
+Our product liability attorneys offer free consultations and are happy to speak with you to help determine if you may be entitled to compensation.
 Presently, no claims have been certified as class action lawsuits or multidistrict litigation.
 However, it is possible that suits will be filed in the near future in various venues around the nation.

 Considering a Product Liability Claim for Defective Breast Implants?
 Our Lawyers Can Help

-We have law offices throughout North Carolina, including in Raleigh, Goldsboro, Jacksonville and Kinston, for your convenience.
-Call us toll free at (800)525-7111 or contact us online for a free consultation.
+We have law offices throughout North Carolina, including in Raleigh, Goldsboro, Jacksonville, and Kinston, for your convenience.
+Call us toll-free at (800) 525-7111 or contact us online for a free consultation.